Cycling bylaw in Saskatoon, Saskatchewan

 https://www.saskatoon.ca/sites/default/files/documents/city-clerk/bylaws/6884.pdf (accessed April 08, 2020 @ 5:23 p.m.)

-Would you like to see your province’s/municipality’s traffic laws & bylaws listed here?
+Would you like to see your province’s traffic law and/or municipality’s traffic bylaws for cyclists listed on our site?